Brew Your Own Damn Coffee at Home and Save $1,000 a Year

 Version two.
 These ones actually survive a hike without turning into crumbs.

-My first attempt at a homemade Clif Bar alternative tasted fine but fell apart in my pocket every time I took it on a hike.
-Not ideal when you are halfway up a trail and pulling out a handful of granola dust.
-This second version fixes that with the addition of whole wheat flour and baking powder, which gives the bars a denser, slightly cake-like texture that actually holds together under real conditions.
+This homemade energy bar recipe fixes the one thing most DIY bars get wrong: they fall apart.
+My first attempt tasted fine but had zero structural integrity in a hiking pack.
+A fistful of granola dust halfway up a trail is not a snack, it is a regret.
+This second version adds whole wheat flour and baking powder, which gives the bars a denser, slightly cake-like texture that actually holds together under real conditions.

-The money savings over buying Clif Bars in bulk are not dramatic, but that was never really the point.
-I wanted to cut down on the soy-based ingredients in the commercial version and know exactly what I was putting in them.
-If you want to see where this started, the original Clif Bar Alternative I recipe is still up and worth reading for context on how the two compare.
+The money savings over buying Clif Bars in bulk are not dramatic, and that was never really the point.
+I wanted to control the ingredients, cut down on soy-based fillers, and end up with a bar I actually knew the contents of.
+If you want to see where this recipe started, the first version of this homemade energy bar, Clif Bar Alternative I is still up and worth reading for context on what changed.

 Read More →